GOP chief picks sides in Conservatives' election

 Tinari also said the assertion that the party endorses Democrats is overblown.

-“We overwhelmingly endorse Republicans” including all GOP state candidates and most GOP candidate in Suffolk’s 10 towns, he said.
+“We overwhelmingly endorse Republicans” including all GOP state candidates and most GOP candidates in Suffolk’s 10 towns, he said.

-While not mentioning Tinari’s challenger, Kenneth Auerbach, by name, LaValle urged party committee members in the primaries Thursday to, "vote straight across RowB to elect new Leadership who won’t endorse Democrats.”
+While not mentioning Tinari’s challenger, Kenneth Auerbach, by name, LaValle urged party committee members in Thursday's primaries to "vote straight across RowB to elect new Leadership who won’t endorse Democrats.”

 In the primaries, there are 454 contested races for Conservative committee members, the foot soldiers who will elect a leader in a convention within 20 days of the primary.
 One slate of candidates backs Tinari, and the other, Auerbach.